emezac/DonManolo/Readme.txt

+# OLD CODE appears only for reference and historical purposes

 I believe Don Manolo center it's potential around the promise that intelligent products, systems, and services are tools that possess an incredible enabling ‘power’ in the hands of a user.
 DM focuses on a